zklain/sensoneo-interview-task/README.md

 - Attention to detail in matching the design

 You're not expected to finish everything, but it's better to do less and properly than to do more and poorly.
+Feel free to include some **short** notes about your solution if its not obvious from the code (why your feature is done a certain way, what you would improve if you had more time, any known limitations...)
+The task will be reviewed by your future colleagues, we are interested in how you think about the solution.

 ## 📤 **How to Submit Your Solution**